Wolfos/WolfEngine_old/README.md

 License
 ==========

 The game engine is currently open source but will go proprietary later.
-Use as you wish.
+Use the current version as you wish.